Mikescher/BefunGen/README.md

 Set Up
 ======

+*This program was developed under Windows with Visual Studio.*

-You need the other [BefunUtils](https://github.com/Mikescher/BefunUtils) projects to run this.
+You don't need other [BefunUtils](https://github.com/Mikescher/BefunUtils) projects to use this.
-Follow the setup instructions from BefunUtils: [README](https://github.com/Mikescher/BefunUtils/blob/master/README.md)
+Theoretically you can only clone this repository and start using it.
+But it could be useful to get the whole BefunUtils solution like described [here](https://github.com/Mikescher/BefunUtils/blob/master/README.md)
+Especially BefunDebug could be useful for testing.

+To see the this in action look at my [BefunWrite](https://github.com/Mikescher/BefunExec) source code or my [BefunDebug](https://github.com/Mikescher/BefunDebug) code.